Responsibilities to employees if you buy or sell a business

 You can opt to provide access to an OPS or make employer contributions to a stakeholder pension scheme.
 If you choose a stakeholder or a defined contribution scheme, you will have to match the employee's contributions up to 6 per cent.
 This can be increased if both parties agree.

-In addition, all employers will have to provide their employees with a workplace pension scheme over the next few years.
+All employers have to provide their employees with a workplace pension scheme.
 To read more about these obligations, see automatic enrolment into a workplace pension.

 If you don't take over the previous business' shares, you won't be able to provide such shares to your staff.
 If the previous employer had share or share-option schemes, you must provide equivalent schemes.